 sustainable edge computing

 Shifting to green energy is a good step.
 However, a more effective and ultimately longer term solution requires looking at the current model of data storage, filtering, processing and transferal.
 By implementing Edge Computing, we can reduce the amount of useless and wasteful data traversing to and from the cloud as much as possible, thus reducing overall energy requirements in the long term.
+Of course, everyone can make a difference with their daily behavior and for developers that is especially true: Applying green coding principles helps producing applications that produce lower CO2 emissions over the whole app lifetime.

 What is Edge Computing?